(CNN)Here's a look at what you need to know about Mad Cow Disease, a transmissible fatal brain disease found in cattle.

 January 28, 2004 - The Commodity Futures Trading Commission launches an investigation into whether some commodity futures market players may have known about the first U.S. case of mad cow disease before it was announced to the public.

-June 20, 2004 - Charlene Singh, the first person known to live in the United States with variant Crutzfeldt-Jakob Disease, dies.
+June 20, 2004 - Charlene Singh, the first person known to live in the United States with variant Creutzfeldt-Jakob Disease, dies.

-March 13, 2006 - The third American case is confirmed after an Alabama cow tests positive.
+March 13, 2006 - The third U.S. case of BSE is confirmed after an Alabama cow tests positive.

 September 5, 2008 - Canadian scientists announce a discovery that paves the way for diagnostic testing of live cattle, rather than postmortem.

 September 13, 2008 - An Alabama research study shows that mad cow disease can sometimes be caused by genetic mutations.

 March 10, 2009 - An anti-malaria drug known as quinacrine, which had reportedly shown promise against mad cow disease, is found to have no effect on the disease according to a British medical study.